-- Up to October half term at least half an hour per day/night extra - Up to Christmas 1 hour per day/night extra - Up to the mocks 2 hours per day/night extra - After Easter 3 to 4 hours per day/night extra
+- How much work did they do outside of lessons and private study last year?
+Have a plan!
+Be realistic! - Up to October half term at least half an extra hour per day/night - Up to Christmas 1 hour extra per day/night - Up to the mocks 2 hours extra per day/night - After Easter 3 to 4 hours extra per day/night